michael2012z/BitBible/markdown/KJV/files/Exod.md

 21. And Moses was content to dwell with the man: and he gave Moses Zipporah his daughter.

-22. And she bare him a son, and he called his name Gershom: for he said, I have been a stranger in a strange land.Gershom: that is, A stranger here
+22. And she bare him a son, and he called his name Gershom: for he said, I have been a stranger in a strange land.

 23. And it came to pass in process of time, that the king of Egypt died: and the children of Israel sighed by reason of the bondage, and they cried, and their cry came up unto God by reason of the bondage.

 24. And God heard their groaning, and God remembered his covenant with Abraham, with Isaac, and with Jacob.

-25. And God looked upon the children of Israel, and God had respect unto them.had…: Heb. knew
+25. And God looked upon the children of Israel, and God had respect unto them.

 ## Exodus 3